The Cassandra Crossing poster

 The inciting incident occurs at 14 minutes when Infected terrorist boards the transcontinental train, contaminating passengers.
 Military authorities discover the breach and realize 1,000 people on the train are now exposed to a lethal pathogen with 60% mortality rate..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 32 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to Military seizes control of the train by remote, sealing all exits and rerouting it toward Poland.
+This demonstrates the protagonist's commitment to Military seizes control of the train by remote, sealing all exits and rerouting it toward Poland.
 Dr. Chamberlain realizes they are prisoners and actively chooses to fight for the passengers' survival rather than accept their fate., moving from reaction to action.

 At 64 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
 Notably, this crucial beat Dr. Chamberlain discovers the train is being diverted to the Cassandra Crossing, a condemned bridge in Poland that cannot support the train's weight.
 False defeat: the military intends to eliminate all witnesses by destroying the train, making it look like an accident., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 95 minutes (74% through) represents the emotional nadir.
 Here, The priest, who has been a moral voice throughout, dies from the plague.
 His death represents the loss of hope and moral authority.
-Chamberlain realizes they are running out of time as the bridge approaches., illustrates the protagonist at their lowest point.
+Chamberlain realizes they are running out of time as the bridge approaches., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 104 minutes initiates the final act resolution at 81% of the runtime.
 Breakthrough: passengers successfully uncouple the rear cars from the front locomotive.
 Chamberlain synthesizes medical knowledge with mechanical action, realizing they can separate the healthy from the sick and save some lives., demonstrating the transformation achieved throughout the journey.